 Treatment rooms were situated away from the main waiting areas and we saw that doors were closed at all times when patients were with dentist.
 Conversations between patients and the dentist could not be heard from outside the treatment rooms which protected patients' privacy.
-Patients' clinical records were stored on computer systems which was password protected.
-The practice computer screens could not be overlooked which ensured patients' confidential information could not be viewed.
+Patients' clinical records were stored currently as written records.
+These records are securely stored.
+However, the practice owner confirmed the practice is moving to a fully computerised systems which will be password protected.
+The practice computer screens for making appointments could not be overlooked which ensured patients' confidential information could not be viewed.
 Staff were aware of the importance of providing patients with privacy and maintaining confidentiality.
-We obtained the views of 41 patients prior to the day of our visit and three patients on the day of our visit.
+We obtained the views of 50 patients prior to the day of our visit and three patients on the day of our visit.
 These provided a positive view of the service the practice provided.
 All of the patients commented that the dentist was good at treating them with care and concern.
 Patients commented that treatment was explained clearly and the staff were caring and put them at ease.
 They also said that the reception staff were helpful and efficient.
-During the inspection, we observed staff in the reception area, they were polite and helpful towards patients and the general atmosphere was welcoming and friendly.
+During the inspectionwe observed staff in the reception area.
+They were polite and helpful towards patients and the general atmosphere was welcoming and friendly.